awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

     - Argument: ``—-edge-feat-name src_ntype1,etype1,dst_ntype1:feat0,feat1 src_ntype2,etype2dst_ntype2:feata``
     - Default value: If not provided, there will be no edge features used by GraphStorm even graphs have edge features attached.

     ..
-Warning:: In v0.4, only RGCN encoder has been modified to support using edge features during message passing computation.
+Note:: In the latest version, the RGCN encoder has been modified to support using edge features during message passing computation.
 If users would like to use edge features, please set the ``model_encoder_type`` to be ``rgcn``.

 - **edge_feat_mp_op**: The operations to combine source node embeddings with edge embeddings during GNN message passing computation.
 Options include ``concat``, ``add``, ``sub``, ``mul``, and ``div``. ``concat`` operation will concatenate source node embeddings with edge embeddings; ``add`` operation will add source node embeddings with edge embeddings; ``sub`` operation will subtract source node embeddings by edge embeddings; ``mul`` operation will multiply source node embeddings with edge embeddings; ``div`` operation will divide source node embeddings by edge embeddings.